tailhook/khufu/doc/syntax.rst

 The element is a basis for defining scope of things in khufu.
 For example, ``store`` is linked to the element where it is defined.
 The ``store`` and ``let`` variables are limited to the element scope.

+You can't write anything on the same line after closing angular bracket.

 Text Nodes